rschristian/twind-preact-iso/README.md

 ### config

-Type: `() => Promise<TwindConfig | TwindUserConfig>`<br/>
+Type: `() => Promise<{ twindConfig: TwindConfig | TwindUserConfig }>`<br/>

-Provide your Twind config via a callback dynamic import.
-While this is a tad cumbersome, it's the only way to ensure you're not pulling in Twind when you have hydration disabled.
+Provide your Twind config via a callback function that returns a Promise containing your config upon the `twindConfig` key.
+While this is a tad cumbersome, it's done to ensure that no pieces of Twind are dragged into your client-side bundles when you choose not to hydrate with it.

 ### prerenderCallback